romixb/scriptolicious/README.md

 # Scriptolicious :strawberry:
-Bunch of handy scipts, code snippets and other, mostly for node
+Bunch of handy scripts, code snippets and other, mostly for node

 ## Scripts